tc39/notes/es7/2015-11/nov-18.md

 AWB: the original small talk implementations were the result of people not yet being aware of these problems.
 Lots of coupling

-AWB: …there is a right way, and a wrong way.
+AWB: ...there is a right way, and a wrong way.

-AWB: my conclusion, I don’t think we need a re-design.
+AWB: my conclusion, I don't think we need a re-design.
 There are some small fixes and tweaks.

 JHD: Symbol.exec, i would gladly work on it with you AWB

 BE: A functionally pure kernel would be great.

-AWB: one reason i didn’t go that way, is due to some hesitation do to adding additional @@ methods.
+AWB: one reason i didn't go that way, is due to some hesitation do to adding additional @@ methods.

 #### Conclusion/Resolution